ioslas/SuperManager/README.md

 - **Software Design Document (SDD)**: Describes the <ins>system's architecture and implementation design</ins>.

 <ins>Note</ins>: The diagrams included in the documentation are also available separately in the `/diagrams` directory for further exploration.

+## 📄 License

+🔒 This project is provided for **educational and personal learning purposes only**.
+You are welcome to download, study, and practice with the source code.
+However, you **may not reuse, modify, republish, redistribute, or incorporate** any part of this project into other works without prior permission from the authors.
+For complete terms and conditions, please refer to the [LICENSE](./License) file.